-Amid the busy holiday season, selecting the perfect little something for your client can be an added stress.
-Rather than settling for that last-minute gift card, take advantage of MBO Partners’ annual holiday gift guide.
+The holiday season is always one of the busiest times of year, and taking time to find the perfect little something for your client can be an added stress.
+Rather than settling for a last-minute gift card or fruit basket, take advantage of our annual holiday gift guide.

-We’ve searched the web and polled our team to find some of the most creative and thoughtful gifts you can give to clients that go well beyond the fruit basket or bottle of wine.
+We’ve scoured the web and polled our team members to find some of the most creative and thoughtful gifts you can give to clients that will be both unexpected and appreciated.
 View our top 10 list below, and check out our home office gift guide as well!

 A print or digital subscription to a publication that’s interest- or industry-specific makes a great yearlong gift.
 If you’re unsure what to choose, The New Yorker, The Economist, Bloomberg Businessweek, or Wired are reliable choices that offer a number of subscription options.

 If you’re unsure of what to get your client, you can’t go wrong with a gift that supports a good cause.
 Proceeds from Fire Department Coffee (from $8.99) go to support ill or injured firefighters and first responders.
 The purchase of each One Grid Candle ($28) sends a solar light to someone living without electricity, helping to eliminate dangerous and harmful kerosene lamps.
 And these gourmet cookies (from $29.99) support research at the nation’s leading pediatric cancer centers.